whiteinge/eseth/2010/blogging-with-sphinx.rst

 Commenting
 ----------

-I will bolt on commenting through a third-party, like Disqus, in the near future.
+I will bolt on commenting, maybe Disqus, in the near future.

 Tags
 ----

 Tags are kinda similar to an index in concept, so I’m just using Sphinx’s builtin indexing for now.
-It’s got a few warts and if I can’t iron them out I’ll just roll my own tags `directive`_.
+I’d like to be able to more easily work with tagged items so I’m working on a tagging `directive`_.

 Feeds
 -----

 Sphinx doesn’t generate RSS so I rolled my own as a Sphinx extension (`source`_).
+At the moment it generates a monolithic feed of all posts when really it should just collect the most recent few, but it’ll do as-is for the short-term.

 Other Crap
 ----------

-I like to express my inner-OCD by crafting :rc:`dotfiles <*>` and as such, :ref:`I talk about them a lot on my blog <dotfiles>`.
+I like to entertain my inner-OCD by crafting :rc:`dotfiles <*>` and as such, :ref:`I talk about them a lot on my blog <dotfiles>`.
 I wanted a quick way to link to one of my dotfiles, wherever it may be hosted, so I wrote a |rst| role to do so.
 Something like the following will generate the right link to a specific file, of a specific revision, and a specific line in my BitBucket repo::

-    I have written a function that does FOO, see :rc:`line 42 of my ~/`barrc
+    See :rc:`line 42 of my ~/barrc <.barrc@b1e8bfc81b0a#42>`.
-    <.barrc@b1e8bfc81b0a#42>` for the implementation.

 If I switch to some other provider or self-host, I simply update the URL in my configuration file.